US advises its citizens to leave India amid Covid surge - The Shillong Times

-NEW DELHI/WASHINGTON, April 29: As India’s healthcare system is finding it harder to cope with the rising Covid-19 cases due to the second wave of the pandemic, the American government has advised its nationals to return to the US.
+NEW DELSI/WASHINGTON, April 29 : As India’s healthcare system is finding it harder to cope with the rising Covid-19 cases due to the second wave of the pandemic, the American government has advised its nationals to return to the US.

 The Department of State issued the highest level travel advisory asking US citizens “not to travel to India or to leave as soon as it is safe to do so”.